 Another key area of study will be the workings and implications of the stock exchange, both in relation to the shareholders and to the business organisations and financial markets.
 Sources of appropriate funds will be identified and evaluated.
 The cost of equity capital will be calculated using the weighted average cost of capital (WACC) and the capital asset pricing model (CAPM).

 Taxation plays an important role in society.
-This module provides an introduction to the most common taxes in the UK; income tax, corporation tax, VAT and capital gains tax.
+This module (TAN) provides an introduction to the most common taxes in the UK; income tax, corporation tax, VAT and capital gains tax.
 The basic rules are explained, and the taxes are discussed in the context of government policy.

 You will need to choose two options from the following modules